dcsil/klutch/README.md

 #### Frontend/App Set-up
 Now that Backend server is setup, we can run our app!

-Navigate to the app/client directory and run the app from the command line:
+Open a new terminal window and navigate to the klutch/app/client directory then run the app from the command line:
         ```
-        $ ionic serve --devapp
+        $ ionic serve
         ```
+Please note that the CSS will not be accurate on a webview, if you are doing CSS development, try deploying on a real device using DevApp as instructed in the upcoming debug section.

 #### Debugging
 Both frontend and backend environments have live reloading enabled.